Graduate and Medical Scholarships / What's Available

 Other Graduate Programs

 Dan H. Brockwell Scholarship for Architecture – For undergraduate or graduate students from South Hampton Roads studying architecture.
 Preference will be given to students from Virginia Beach.
-New this year.
+NOT AVAILABLE IN 2016-2017.

 Stephen A. Carpenter Memorial Fund – For guidance counselors in Norfolk Public Schools who are acquiring additional education related to counseling.
 Preference is for those with special interest in disadvantaged inner city children.
 This is typically a one-time scholarship.
 However, recipients may be considered for renewal if funds are available.
 April 1 deadline.

 Palmer Farley Memorial Scholarship – For graduate students pursuing the creative brand management track at the Virginia Commonwealth University Brandcenter.
 This scholarship is renewable for up to two years.
 Applicants may be from anywhere in the United States.
 May 1 deadline.

 Victor and Ruth N. Goodman Memorial Scholarship – For students from South Hampton Roads studying medicine, nursing or other health professions.
 Students should be pursuing degrees leading to careers as medical practitioners.
 Health care administration, policy and public health are not eligible degree programs.

 Hampton Roads Association of Social Workers Scholarship – For a graduate student in social work.
 Students are eligible for one year of scholarship support.
 Applicants may be from anywhere in Virginia.